 From shopping centre Xmas baubles to Etsy finds or homemade salt dough ornaments, Christmas Tree ornaments are a great present to suit every budget.
 Including your child’s name and the year will mean the teacher will get a lovely reminder of your child every Christmas.

 Some classes have email lists or Facebook groups to keep in touch during the year.
 Use these tools to team up with other families to get one giant, awesome gift such as a voucher.
-Something like a prepaid Visa card is great as there are few restrictions, or you could try using groupprezzie.com.au to manage money collection.
+Something like a prepaid Visa card is great as there are few restrictions, or you could try using a website like grouptogether.com or groupprezzie.com.au to manage money collection.